qdrant/landing_page/qdrant-landing/content/blog/binary-quantization-andrey-vasnetsov-vector-space-talk-001.md

 1. The necessity of quantization and the complex challenges it helps to overcome.
 2. The transformative effects of binary quantization on processing speed and storage size reduction.
-3. A detailed exploration of oversampling and its real-time precision control in query searches.
+3. A detailed exploration of oversampling and its real-time precision control in query search.
 4. Understanding the simplicity and effectiveness of binary quantization, especially when compared to more intricate quantization methods.
 5. The ongoing research and potential impact of binary quantization on future models.

-> Fun Fact: Binary quantization can deliver processing speeds over 30 times faster than traditional quantization methods, which is a revolutionary advancement in vector space technology.
+> Fun Fact: Binary quantization can deliver processing speeds over 30 times faster than traditional quantization methods, which is a revolutionary advancement in Vector Space technology.
 >

 ## Show Notes: